compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 %}

 Natural languages tend to be *ambiguous*, meaning that there are sentences that cannot be parsed into exactly one parse tree.
-To illustrate this, try and figure out how many ways you can parse the English expression "Superfluous hair remover".
 For natural languages, this is a useful property, as it enables things like puns and poetry.

+{% include infobox.html
+  text="
+  To illustrate this, try and figure out how many ways you can parse the English expressions "Superfluous hair remover" and "Programming language implementations".
+  "
+  color="success" align="center"
+%}

 For programming languages, however, it's less useful.
 When we're talking to a computer, we want to be as exact about what we mean as possible!